5 Key Points For Housebreaking An Older Dog

 In addition to regular bathroom breaks throughout the day, dogs also need a long walk every day to burn off excess energy.
 Why?
 Because pent up energy can also cause a dog to eliminate in the house out of nervousness and boredom.

-Tips For Housebreaking An Adult Dog
+More Tips For Housetraining An Older Dog